n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.clearbit.md

 # Clearbit

-The Clearbit node allows you to automate work in Clearbit, and integrate Clearbit with other applications. n8n has built-in support for a wide range of Clearbit features, including auto-completing and looking up companies and persons.
+Use the Clearbit node to automate work in Clearbit, and integrate Clearbit with other applications. n8n has built-in support for a wide range of Clearbit features, including auto-completing and looking up companies and persons.

 On this page, you'll find a list of operations the Clearbit node supports and links to more resources.